 A typical machine learning problem goes through phases and multiple iterations based on success/failure rate of any given phase.
 At a rough level we can imagine the flow to be roughly like:

 Data gathering and preparation are the most important parts of this activity.
 Then comes the crucial portion of choosing a model and then training the data with that model.
 This phase may involve either fine-tuning the model or choose a completely different model altogether.
-Once the model is trained and results are satisfactory, the model needs to be deployed and scaled as needed.
+Once the model is trained and the results are satisfactory, the model needs to be deployed and scaled as needed.
 The deployment could be to a cloud server or to an edge device depending on use case and operational concern for both cases might be different.

 Kubeflow: ML on Kubernetes